 Orlando and Tampa are about 80 miles apart on the I-4 corridor, but they feel like two different worlds.
 Both are booming Florida metros with strong job markets, no state income tax, and year-round warm weather.
 Both attract a steady stream of relocators from the Northeast and West Coast.
 But the lifestyle, the vibe, the neighborhoods, and the real estate markets are distinct.

 If you are moving to Florida and trying to decide between the two, this comparison will help you figure out which one actually fits your life.
-There is no wrong answer here.
-It is about what matters most to you.
+There's no wrong answer here.
+It's about what matters most to you.

 Beaches: Tampa Wins

-Orlando does not have beaches in the city.
+Orlando doesn't have beaches in the city.
 The closest ones, Cocoa Beach and New Smyrna Beach on the Atlantic side, are about an hour east.
 They are great beaches, but they are a day trip, not a casual after-work visit.

 If beach access is a top priority for your daily lifestyle, Tampa has the clear advantage.